Mediatek-Cloud/api-reference/datapoint/create.md

 For GPS datapoint example:
 ```
 {
-  "type" : "GPS",
   "time": "1409714629628",
   "content": {
     "latitude": 25.015228750967108,
     "longtitude": 121.50960445404053
   }
 }
 ```
 For Switch datapoint example:
 ```
 {
-  "type": "Switch",
   "time": "1409714629628",
   "content": {
     "status": "on"
   }
 }
 ```
-Please note, for "Time-Value", "GPS" and "Switch" datapoint, "time" is in unix-time format the milliseconds and is optional.
+Please note, for "Time-Value", "GPS" and "Switch" datapoint, "time" is in unix-time format to milliseconds and is optional.
 If not provided, system will generate timestamp at the time of receiving this API call.

 For Key-Value datapoint example:

 ```
 {
-  "type": "Key-Value",
   "content": {
     "key": "car_model",
     "value": "Ford"